You are going to sign out in

 10th grade (& up)– World Literature.
 This course continues to build on the writing skills and expand the depth at which we look at literature.
 Students will dig deeper into literary analysis through short stories, novels, plays, and poetry from around the world.
 Students will write a research paper in this class.

-11th grade – American Literature.
-This course will cover a large scope of American literature from Colonial times to now.
+11th grade (& up) – American Literature.
+This course will cover a large scope of American literature from colonial times to now.
 This course is faster paced.
 Students will become proficient in analyzing the works that are read which will include a mixture of novels, short stories, plays, and poetry.
-The writing focus is on literary analysis.
+The writing focus is on literary analysis and college ready writing.

 Tuition: $650/year OR $65/month for 10 months (August – May).
 I accept cash, checks, Venmo, and Zelle.
 When using Venmo, it will be $66/month and $659/year.
 I prefer automated checks via your bank each month.
 A late fee of $10 per week will be due if tuition is not paid on the first day of class each month.